 Browse by Medical Category

-He works closely with the center's social workers, psychologists, gynecologists, and physiatrists to tailor treatment plans to individual patient's needs.
+All patients are seen by Don S. Dizon, MD, FACP, a nationally recognized expert in women's cancers, cancer survivorship and sexual health.
+He works closely with Cancer Center oncologists, primary care providers, social workers, psychologists, gynecologists, urologists and physiatrists to tailor treatment plans to each patient's individual needs.

 Oncology Sexual Health Clinic